John Collins (theatre director)

-John Collins (born October 17, 1969 in Chapel Hill, North Carolina) is an American experimental theatre director and designer.
+John Collins (born October 17, 1969, in Chapel Hill, North Carolina) is an American experimental theatre director and designer.
 He is the founder and artistic director of Elevator Repair Service (ERS) and has directed or co-directed all of its productions since 1991.
-Most notable among his work with ERS is Gatz, a verbatim performance of the entire text of F. Scott Fitzgerald's The Great Gatsby.
+Most notable among his work with ERS is Gatz, a verbatim performance of the text of The Great Gatsby.

 Between 1991 and 2006, Collins worked as a sound and lighting designer, primarily designing sound for The Wooster Group from 1993 to 2006.